 The optional adhesive grip is awkward to attach, similar to putting on a decal without air bubbles or wrinkles around the edge.
 It feels cheap and the harsh green is a bit garish, but probably won’t bother most.
 It gives the controller a mushier, comfy grip, which could do wonders for those who tense up while playing games.
 While it feels nice, I preferred the simpler black look before throwing it on.
 Fashion or function?
 A difficult choice.

-It’s not an impulse buy, but the Wildcat definitely carries the features and build to warrant a higher price point—just maybe not $150, especially when the Xbox Elite costs the same.
+It’s not an impulse buy, but the Wildcat definitely carries the features and build to warrant a higher price point— especially when the Xbox Elite costs the same.
 The Wildcat has a few of the same customization options and extra buttons, but the implementation isn’t as elegant.
 The optional back triggers need to be unscrewed and detached with tiny switches as opposed to the Elite’s simple magnetic swap design.
 It’s a time consuming process, and actively discouraged me from experimenting with different controller layouts as I played.
 As a result, the Wildcat settled into feeling more like an expensive, slightly customizable take on Xbox controller design.

 The Elite, for the same price, felt like a luxurious, highly customizable take on Xbox controller design that consistently encouraged me to play around with its bits and pieces.
 Its software customization took things a step further, and the Wildcat can only save trigger/bumper button mappings to a pair of profiles.